2002–03 ULEB Cup

 The 2002–03 ULEB Cup was the inaugural season of Europe's secondary level professional club basketball tournament, the ULEB Cup, which is organised by Euroleague Basketball.
 The 2003 ULEB Cup Finals were played between Pamesa Valencia and Krka, and won by Valencia, their first title in a European-wide competition.
 As the winners of the 2002–03 ULEB Cup, Valencia qualified for the European top-tier level 2003–04 Euroleague.

 Team allocation

-A total of 24 teams, instead of the initial 32, participated in the 2002–03 ULEB Cup.
+A total of 24 teams from 10 countries, instead of the initial 32, participated in the 2002–03 ULEB Cup.
+The majority of champion teams that could not play in the Euroleague chose to compete in the 2002–03 FIBA Europe Champions Cup, apart from the champions of Russia, Netherlands and Belgium.
+The inaugural ULEB Cup also didn't feature teams from Greece, Lithuania and Israel as they chose to play in FIBA's competition.

 Distribution

 The table below shows the default access list.

 Teams

 League positions after Playoffs of the previous season shown in parentheses:

 Round and draw dates

 The schedule of the competition was as follows.

 Regular season

 In each group, teams played against each other home-and-away in a round-robin format.
 The four first qualified teams advanced to the elimination rounds, while the two last teams were eliminated.